paigeman/paigeman/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: fadepi666@gmail.com through Email/ [@fadepi](https://t.me/fadepi) through telegram

+# Current Working

+### 2024/04/27

+I recently became addicted to reading Chinese web novels, but the subscription cost is too high.
+Luckily, there are some websites that share the novel content for free (at the moment).
+However, these websites require a certain level of user access, and I need to post meaningless content to improve my level.
+The website allows users to post meaningless content 100 times every day.
+I'm considering using a script to automate this task and reduce my workload.

+BTW. , it is not recommend to read piracy content due to copyright.

 <!---
 paigeman/paigeman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.